-The computation of the statistics in the Assessment Area Data File (on a per acre basis) for board foot volume, basal area (square feet), and CO_2 equivalent was done for high and low site classes wherever the FIA plots were available in adequate quantity-to achieve a sampling error of 18 percent or less.
-The board foot volume and basal area statistics are presented only to elucidate comparisons to the Common Practice (CO_2 equivalent) statistic.
+The computation of the statistics in the Assessment Area Data File (on a per acre basis) for board foot volume, basal area (square feet), and $CO_2$ equivalent was done for high and low site classes wherever the FIA plots were available in adequate quantity-to achieve a sampling error of 18 percent or less.
+The board foot volume and basal area statistics are presented only to elucidate comparisons to the Common Practice ( $CO_2$ equivalent) statistic.
 Board foot volume and basal area statistics are not used for other purposes in the protocol.

-For stratification purposes, a "high" site class means the average of refers to U.S. Forest Service FIA assigned site class productivity codes I-I+-III a Timber Site I or II (Forest Service Types I, II, and III, and IV).
-A "low" site class means the average of refers to U.S. Forest Service FIA assigned site class productivity codes-+IV-VII. a Timber Site III, IV, or V (Forest Service Types IV - VII).
-Forest owner(s), Offset Project Operators, or Authorized Project Designees must determine the portion of the Project Area that is in each site class for each Assessment Area using either soils data from a state or federal agency, direct site class data from a state or federal agency, attestation from a state forester, or through field analysis.
-Whatever method is used, documentation of the analysis must be provided to the verifier at the project's initial verification.
+For stratification purposes, a "high" site class means the average of site class productivity codes I-IV a Timber Site I or II (Forest Service Types I, II, and III, and IV).
+A "low" site class means the average of site class productivity codes V-VII. a Timber Site III, IV, or V (Forest Service Types IV - VII).

-For the purpose of establishing common practice values, ARB uses FIA's definition of site class.
 FIA defines site class as the potential growth in cubic feet/acre/year of the species on forestland and is based on the culmination of mean annual increment of fully stocked natural stands.
-For plots that fall outside ofFIA's National Information Management System (NIMS), which is a federal system developed to process and store annual inventory data, site class productivity class designation is determined using site trees or from other sources.
+For plots outside of NIMS, site class productivity class designation is determined using site trees or from other sources.
 For data processed by NIMS, site class is assigned based on the site trees available for the plot, or, if no valid site trees are available, a default value is either estimated or predicted; the following provides the site class productivity code breakdown by cubic feet/acre/year.